Marvin R. Pendarvis

-Marvin R. Pendarvis (born October 13, 1989) is an American politician.
-He is a member of the South Carolina House of Representatives from the 113th District, serving since 2017.
-He is a member of the Democratic party.
+Marvin Rashad Pendarvis (born October 13, 1989) is an American former politician who represented the 113th District (parts of Charleston County) in the South Carolina House of Representatives from 2017 to 2024.
+He is a member of the Democratic Party.

-Education and career
+Education, career and public service

-Pendarvis attended Garrett High School where he was a wide receiver on his football team and the University of South Carolina and graduated in 2011 with an undergraduate degree in political science, where he was a member of the Omega Psi Phi fraternity.
-He received a JDfrom the University of South Carolina in 2014.
-He works as an attorney in North Charleston.
+Pendarvis attended Garrett Academy for Technology, a high school in North Charleston, where he was a wide receiver on the football team.
+He graduated in 2011 from the University of South Carolina with an undergraduate degree in political science, and in 2014 with a J.D. from the University's School of Law.
+He was a member of the Omega Psi Phi fraternity.
+Pendarvis served on the North Charleston Board of Zoning Appeals from 2016-2017.